HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/integrate_ddc/integrating_voltmx_foundry/configuring_voltmx_foundry_to_connect_to_ddc.md

 ## Adding the HTTP outbound proxy

-Use Helm to add outbound proxy config property in `ConfigService.properties`:
+Use Helm to add outbound proxy configuration property in `ConfigService.properties`.
+Refer to the following steps:

 1. Update the `values.yaml` file with the following snippet: